-Obsessive Compulsive Disorder (OCD) is a mental health condition defined by intrusive thoughts (obsessions) and repetitive behaviors (compulsions).
-People suffering from OCD experience intense anxiety about the nature of their obsessions and engage in compulsive behaviors to alleviate this distress.
-OCD is treatable with therapy and/or medication and can result in a decrease in the frequency and severity of symptoms.
+Obsessive compulsive disorder (OCD) is a mental health condition defined by intrusive thoughts (obsessions) and repetitive behaviors (compulsions).
+People with OCD experience intense anxiety about the nature of their obsessions and engage in compulsive behaviors to alleviate this distress.
+OCD is treatable with therapy, namely exposure and response prevention (ERP), and medication for some.

 What Is OCD?

-Obsessive Compulsive Disorder is a disorder characterized by the presence of intrusive (unwanted, upsetting and repetitive) thoughts and/or compulsive (impulse-driven) behaviors.
-Most people with OCD describe struggling with both intrusive thoughts and compulsive behaviors.
-Excessive anxiety is common for people with OCD, which usually rises in response to obsessions and falls in response to OCD compulsions.
+Obsessive compulsive disorder is characterized by the presence of intrusive, unwanted, repetitive thoughts and compulsive behaviors as an attempt to alleviate the stress of the intrusive thoughts.
+Excessive anxiety is common for people with OCD, which usually rises in response to obsessions (sometimes called an OCD attack) and falls in response to OCD compulsions, causing the OCD cycle of symptoms.

 Obsessions

-- Thoughts a person tries to actively suppress, neutralize, or ignore with some other thought or action (compulsion)
+Obsessions involve unwanted, repetitive, intrusive thoughts or urges that cause distress.
+A person with OCD will try to actively suppress, neutralize, or ignore the obsession with some other thought or action (compulsion).

-The content of OCD obsessions varies, but usually share these features:
+OCD obsessions can vary, but usually have these features:

 - Come in the form of words, images, or impulses to act